NadiaHajighassem/NLP_2025/README.md

 The goal is to explore **what BERT pays attention to in depressive vs. non-depressive text**.

-**Due to ethical concerns, the datasets used in this project have not been uploaded to GitHub.**
+**Due to ethical concerns, the datasets used in this project have NOT been uploaded to GitHub.
+For examination the dataset has been uploaded to WiseFlow**

 ---